-When dealing with a probate property in Southern California, you may have many questions you would like to have answered.
+When dealing with a probate property in Greater Los Angeles, you may have many questions you would like to have answered.
 Below, we offer some information about probate properties as well as ways to handle them.

 What Is Probate?

 Probate is the legal process following a homeowner’s death if the property was not in a trust or owned with another person that did not have full rights of survivorship.
 In most cases, the real estate that needs to go through probate will need to be sold so the proceeds from the sale can be split up between the beneficiaries if it was not indicated in the will to go to anyone or more people.
 The first thing to do is to determine where the probate needs to occur.
 The best place to start is the municipality where the property is located.
 There are many states that require the probate to be done in the county in which the property is situated.
 Then, you will need to hire a lawyer to analyze the will then draw up the paperwork.
 The paperwork is then taken to the courts.
 The judge determines who is the rightful owner of a piece or portfolio of real estate usually based on the previous owner’s will.
 Very rarely does the judge rule against the will.

 You can either pay for the probate out of pocket, or you can arrange that the probate costs be taken out at closing.
 The executor of the estate will determine a listing price for the property, negotiate the sale price and execute the sale contract.
 The lawyer that is handling the probate for you will then send their invoice to the title company handling the real estate transaction.
 The probate will be subtracted from the proceeds of the sale of the property.
 Their fee can range from a few hundred dollars to well over a thousand dollars.
 This varies by state and value of the property.